 Representing a German multinational company in an ICC arbitration commenced against it by a Turkish agent in connection with multimillion claim for unpaid commission fees.

-Representing a hydropower generation company in a 20 million ICC mediation and arbitration against an Italian contractor related to a hydropower project in North Africa.
+Representing a hydropower generation company in a US$20 million ICC mediation and arbitration against an Italian contractor related to a hydropower project in North Africa.

 Representing a pharmaceutical company in a US$100 million WIPO arbitration against another pharmaceutical company in connection with the performance of a license agreement.